Don’t Use Pump Gasoline as Emergency Fuel in Your Small Engine Power Equipment

 You must have access to high-quality emergency fuel when dealing with unexpected disasters or events.
 You need to know that your portable equipment will start and run at peak performance in these situations.
-Whether it’s a portable generator, water pump, chainsaw, or Powersports vehicle, you simply need it to work; there’s no time to waste.
+Whether it’s a portable generator, water pump, chainsaw, or Powersports vehicle, you need it to work; there’s no time to waste.

 - Firstly, they design ethanol-blended fuels for cars, not small 2-cycle or 4-cycle engines.